amelial9/noteql/DESIGN.md

 - being a note-taking tool (obsidian is the note-taking tool)
 - being a general search engine (this is for personal knowledge specifically, and design decisions assume that)

-## why this project, honestly

-i teach sql. i think about data through a relational lens. i've been building a second brain across tools for years and consistently hit the "i know i wrote this somewhere" problem. i'm interning on ai tooling. the intersection of "databases and query engines" with "retrieval systems for agents" is where i actually want to work, and this project is the smallest honest thing i can build to demonstrate i can work there.